 Wingate Test Procedure

-The Wingate Test was developed during the 1970s at the Wingate Institute in Israel.
-The test requires the subject to operate either a bicycle or arm ergometer at full exertion for 30 seconds against a mechanical brake.
-The test begins with no resistance, and the brake applied within three seconds.
-The amount of resistance used is relative to the body weight of the athlete and can vary from either .045 kilograms to .075 kilograms per kilogram of body weight.
-A specialized counter on the ergometer records the number of rotations in five second intervals.
+The amount of resistance used is relative to the body weight of the test subject and can vary from 45 to 90 grams per kilogram of body weight.
+A specialized counter on the ergometer records the number of rotations in five-second intervals.

 Read more: Treadmills Vs. Chemical Stress Tests